 I am an operating room nurse and a sober member of a 12-step program.

 These two worlds I live in are both rich and challenging.
 OR nursing is a fast-paced, science-heavy, results-based business.
 Recovery is a slow, progress-not-perfection, spiritually-based program.
-Being in recovery for over 8 years and an OR nurse for over 1 year, no one I know shares this particular duality.
+Being in recovery for over 8 years and an OR nurse for a year and a half, no one I know shares this particular duality.

 I aim to bring the principles of recovery to work with me everyday: patience, courage, humility, honesty, open-mindedness, tolerance, kindness, surrender, living in the present.
 As you can imagine, it is not easy, but like the nature of my job, this provides me with many challenges and often rewards.